HenryWinterbottom-NOAA/ufs_tools/README.md

 - `fix/user_branch_name`: Bug-type fixes for the application(s) that do not require immediate attention.

 - `hotfix/user_branch_name`: Bug-type fixes which require immediate attention to fix issues that compromise the integrity of the respective application(s).

-# Applications

-The following sections describe the supported applications provided within this repository.